InterestingLab/seatunnel-docs/en/configuration/output-plugins/Elasticsearch.md

 ##### index [string]

-Elasticsearch index name, if you want to generate index based on time, you need to specify the field like `waterdrop-${now}`. `now` means current time.
+Elasticsearch index name, if you want to generate index based on time, you need to specify the field like `seatunnel-${now}`. `now` means current time.

 ##### es.* [string]